piotr-kalemba/some_coding_exercises/README.md

 Some functions implementing Cramer method for solving systems of linear equations are provided based on the det function.

 The file L-systems.py provides generators for Lindemayer systems (aka L-systems).
-Such a system is an automaton that transforms every letter (from a given alphabet) into sequence of letters according to some fixed set of production rules of the form
+Such a system is an automaton that transforms every letter (from a given alphabet) into sequence of letters according to some fixed set of production rules of the form:
-<letter> --> <sequence_of_letters>.
+<letter> -> <sequence_of_letters>.
 The function L_deterministic_generator takes two arguments: start (initial sequence of letters)
 and rules (a list of production rules) and generates successively words (sequences of letters) each of which is derived according to the production rules from the previous one.
 The function L_random_generator represents so called stochastic L-system, where to each letter there is assigned a